Wondering how to prioritize financial wellbeing on your ever-growing employee benefits wishlist? You’re not alone.

 Improve mental health (with financial resiliency)

 A recent study reports that 72% of employees say financial insecurity has a negative impact on their mental health.
 Stress around money is nothing new, but the pandemic has been like gasoline on a fire for many American families.

-Home and work lives are now intertwined, so there’s nowhere to hide from stacks of bills, nagging home repairs, and the looming anxiety around having to delay retirement.
+Home and work lives are now intertwined, so there’s nowhere to hide from stacks of bills, pressing home repairs, and the looming anxiety around having to delay retirement.
 By offering unbiased financial guidance and access to Certified Financial Planner™️ professionals, employees can make a plan and start to feel control in this aspect of their lives.

 Afford care (with DCFSA education)

 For working parents that now have two jobs (working at their desks AND taking care of kids), childcare is top of mind.
 This urgency raises financial questions, as finding trustworthy care becomes more difficult and more expensive.

 Do your employees know about the power of their Dependent Care Flexible Spending Account?
 Many are in the dark, and therefore leaving major money on the table.
 Partnering with a financial wellbeing program that offers holistic education on the many benefits you offer (like HSA, FSA, DCFSA and more) can help employees save money, feel supported, and get the care they need.